GabeStah/ply/README.md

 ## Tags & Tag Collections

-A Tag is a simple identifier that can be associated with multiple objects (Globally, Item, Series, etc).
+A Tag is a simple identifier that can be associated with multiple objects (Globally, Video, Series, etc).
 Tags consist of very basic identifiers (name, slug).

 Implemented with gem: https://github.com/mbleigh/acts-as-taggable-on